 - Julie discusses how Cincinnati wasn’t necessarily talked about negatively … it just wasn’t talked about at all.
 People weren’t considering it for all sorts of reasons, whether to move to, or visit, or relocate a business.
 She knew that once people were inside, the place would sell itself for sure.
 But how do we get people interested in the first place?
 How do we talk about the offerings it has as a community?

-- Think about creating a sense of place: when you hear Cincinnati, you might think “baseball” or “chilly,” but that doesn’t give you a sense of the neighborhoods, the quality of life that exists, the opportunities present.
+- Think about creating a sense of place: when you hear Cincinnati, you might think “baseball” or “chili,” but that doesn’t give you a sense of the neighborhoods, the quality of life that exists, the opportunities present.
 So spend a good time focusing on the value and benefits of the region: how your life is better here.
 Then you need to get that story ‘adopted.’

 - For example, when it comes to relocation, it’s not just about getting the right offer, it’s about creating the right experience for that family, so they can find their sense of place and belonging in the new city.
 What experiences can people have here?
 What can they fall in love with?